LukeIngram/DocuSegement-Pytorch/README.md

 ## **Usage**

-You can download the synthetic dataset used from the [data](#data) section, or any other binary segmentation dataset will work.
+For detailed on the synthetic dataset mentioned earlier, see the [data](#data) section.

-If you choose to use your own dataset, I recommend a data directory structure resembling the following:
+If you choose to use your own dataset, the following structure is recommended:
 ```
 DocuSegment-Pytorch/
 ├── data/